Mohammad Razai

 Mohammad Sharif Razai is a physician, poet, author and researcher.
 He was awarded the 2021 John Maddox Prize as an early career researcher, by Sense about Science and Nature for his work on racial health inequalities.

 Early life and education

 Razai was born in Afghanistan and came to the UK when he was 14.
 He studied medicine at the University of Cambridge.

 Career

-Razai works as a medical doctor in the UK's National Health Service, and as a researcher at St George's University of London.
+Razai works as a medical doctor in the UK's National Health Service, as lecturer and researcher at University of Cambridge and as a research fellow at St George's University of London.